wilsonmar/git-utilities/README.md

 <strong>git-hooks-install.ps1</strong> should be run after cloning locally
 to install scripts that Git invokes automatically based on events.
+A git clone is necessary to re-build the database.

 <strong>git-sisters-update.ps1</strong> is a PowerShell script that
 clones a sample sample repository you forked on GitHub.